 If you have been offered a settlement agreement it’s essential to get prompt expert advice - you may be facing redundancy, have been unfairly dismissed or discriminated against, or are finding yourself in a dispute with your employer.

 Reaching a deal which is right for you and looks after your financial and reputational interests is key and here we look at what you can expect during the process.

-With Brexit on the horizon, many international companies which have previously been headquartered in London may be considering their position.
+With Brexit, many international companies which have previously been headquartered in London may be considering their position.
 Furthermore the financial sector and banks face increasing pressure to streamline their businesses and you may be facing re-organisations which can lead to redundancies and changing of focus and roles.
 Deciding whether or not to accept a settlement agreement if you are facing the termination of your employment can be daunting especially at what is typically a stressful time.